revell-logo

 2. Without adjusting your sight, move back to 20, 30, and 40 yards

-4. This reveals any centershot or arrow spine issues affecting your sight settings
+4. Consistent horizontal drift indicates centershot or arrow spine issues

 Exercise 2: Angle Shooting Drill